Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Discussions and Conclusions

 \begin{appendices}

-This part of the document consists of the supplementary results and materials for our paper titled "Accounting for Spatial Anonymization in DHS Household Surveys".
+This document consists of the supplementary results and materials for our paper titled "Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data".
 We used (jittered) 2014 Kenya Demographic and Health Survey (KDHS2014) clusters for our study.
 Figure \ref{tab:locs} shows them together with the prediction locations.
 The rest of the document is structured as follows:

 Section \ref{sec:binomial} presents the supplementary figures of continuous rank probability score (CRPS) and log-score that are obtained from the simulations with the binomial observation model.

 Section \ref{sec:Gaussian} consists of figures and tables of CRPS and log-score that are obtained from the simulations with the Gaussian observation model.
 Section \ref{sec:coverage} presents the tables of coverage values that are obtained from the simulations with both the binomial and Gaussian observation models.
 Average computation (model estimation) times that are measured for Model-J during the simulation study under different scenarios are also shared in this section.
 Section \ref{sec:KDHS2014} shows the results of additional predictions that are done using the binomial model on KDHS2014 contraceptive usage data.
 Section \ref{sec:numInt} explains how numerical integrations are conducted in our approach.